django-cms/django-filer/README-Finder.md

 For large datasets [django-cte](https://github.com/dimagi/django-cte) is reccomended, in order to improve the speed when searching.

 The client part of the new admin user interface has no runtime dependencies.
-It is compiled into a single JavaScript file, which is included by the corresponding admin views.
+It is compiled into two JavaScript files, which are included by the corresponding admin views.
+One of them is used for the django-admin interface, the other one for the frontend.
+The frontend part is also used for the new file selection widget.

 ## Extensibility